Apprenticeships and employment

 Work in Sandwell

 Supported internship programmes are now available at The Westminster School in Rowley Regis, Sandwell College, Dudley College and Halesowen College.
-Pre-internship programmes are available at the Meadows Sports College in Oldbury.
+Pre-internship programmes are available at The Meadows School in Oldbury.

 Volunteering - Volunteers make positive changes to people's lives whilst developing their own skills at the same time.
 There are lots of opportunities to volunteer in Sandwell.